 The conversation began after shocking statistics were released showing seven out of eight cyclists deaths on the streets of London were due to a truck.
 Although the statistics look bleak the FTA (Freight Transport Association) are still trying to argue their case – but with over 13,000 people signing a petition to ban lorries during London rush hour the odds seem to be stacked against them.

 Is there another answer?
-Well, according to HGV UK 82.5% of accidents involving a truck were due to human error.
+Well, according to the Department for Transport, human error is a factor in 76% of all road accidents involving heavy goods vehicles.
 This isn’t to say that the training or skills of lorry drivers are in question, but rather the design of the vehicle itself.
 There are several blind spots around a large commercial vehicle which cause problems for drivers, especially now there are more cyclists are on the roads.

 Which brings us to the next topic in 2016: automated vehicles.
 Could eliminating human error be the answer?

 It seems that self-driving vehicles are on the rise; even Ford will begin testing them in 2016.
 Although its short-term effect on the haulage industry looks to be minimal, 2016 could see the beginning of a big change.

 Back in September 2015, research undertaken by AXA UK suggested that driverless vehicles could save the haulage industry up to £47.5bn within 10 years.